Last Modified on 09/10/2020

 We have talked about how investors in our market can succeed, and it’s just as important for real estate investors to know why they might fail when investing in the San Antonio housing market.
 When you know what can hurt you, it’s easier to avoid.
 Generally, we have found that investors in San Antonio fail because of one of these reasons:

-They get greedy about what they think they should be earning, and they fail to listen to their professional partners.
+- They get greedy about what they think they should be earning

 Everything you do should start from a solid and strategic investment goal.
 That goal needs to have specific numbers attached to it that make sense for what you need and expect to earn.